 STEP 3: Timekeeper codes time while the employee is on leave.

-STEP 4: If the employee is on leave for 4 or more work days due to unscheduled illness or injury:
+STEP 4: If the employee is on leave for 4 or more workdays due to unscheduled illness or injury:

 - The employee must use PTO (or other applicable leave) for the first 16 hours (prorated for part-time employees) and then use time from their EIB.
 In some situations, an employee may have direct access to EIB.
 Read more in EIB Special Rules and Exceptions.

 - If you change your status from regular full-time or part-time to either hourly and/or temporary, you are not eligible for accrual or use of PTO leave until you change back to a benefits-eligible status.
-Accrued but unused balances are “frozen” until you become benefits-eligible again or terminate employment.13
+Accrued but unused balances are “frozen” until you become benefits-eligible again or terminate employment.4

 - If you start on a temporary appointment, you may be credited with time earned if your status is changed to a benefits-eligible status.